prologin/camisole/doc/faq.rst

 Can I use this to run multiple source files?
 --------------------------------------------

-We're not planning on adding this feature.
-Camisole is designed for "quick and dirty" source code evaluation.
+We're not planning on adding this feature. |project| is designed for "quick and dirty" source code evaluation.
 If you're planning to do anything more complex than "take this source file, compile it and evaluate it", you'd be better off using isolate_ directly and make it suit your needs better.